 Unlike so many other websites in this list, AeroLeads scours through the internet to extract the information you require.
-From company information to emails, phone number, and other important details, AeroLeads uses artificial intelligence to provide you the information you want with a few quick steps.
+From company information to emails, phone number, and other important details, AeroLeads uses artificial intelligence to provide you with the information you want with a few quick steps.

 Apart from just finding out the information for you, AeroLeads goes beyond and above that.
 The B2B software tool makes sure that the information you extract is accurate, up-to-date, and then exports it into your sales CRM and you can also import your data to email marketing service provider tool, and can run your email campaign too.
 You can also use it as a web app or as a Google Chrome, which again comes in handy if you want to keep a company information tool in tow at all times while browsing the internet.

 Company Check is a free to use, with unlimited company searches and basic information including registration details, key financials as well as director records, available at your fingertips instantly – at no charge.
 You can find graphed key financials for all UK companies including Cash at Bank, Net Worth, Current and Total Liabilities.